A Saint Who Levels Up Through Necromancy

 — Ptooh.

-“You became the eighth transcendent, only to be cut down before you could even spread your wings.”“And who was it that shattered those wings, I wonder?”“Ha ha ha.
+“Ha ha ha.
 What can be done?
 We — the Seven Great Families, House Romanov among them — have no wish to see the existing order collapse.
 Undying King.”

-It was the title the System bestowed upon reaching the ninth Stellar Rank.Undying King was the epithet that had attached itself to Yujin.
+Undying King was the title the System bestowed upon reaching the ninth Stellar Rank, the epithet that had come to be fixed to Yujin.

-“At least you still call me a king.”“Because you’re worthy of the name.”
+“At least you still call me a king.”

 A sneer rose over Dmitri’s lips.

 “Honestly, I think we got lucky.
-Had you been blessed by a Constellation, the family would have had to bleed heavily for it.”“You don’t know that those exalted ones turned their backs on me?”“Of course I know.
-You’re one who defies the natural order — a Necromancer, are you not?”
+Had you been blessed by a Constellation, the family would have been forced to bleed heavily for it.”

 “That, right there, is the difference between you and this old man.”

-The breath of a Bone Dragon.The dark fighting-aura of a Death Knight.Curses and black magic at the ultimate height.
-None of it got through.He was being beaten down without a chance to fight back.
+The breath of a Bone Dragon did nothing.
+Nor did the dark battle-aura of a Death Knight, nor curses and black magic honed to their ultimate height.
+None of it got through, and he was being beaten down, one-sidedly.

 — Drip, drip-drip.

-Blood spilled like a waterfall from his gaping chest.Short of turning into a Lich, his body was past any hope of escaping death.
+Blood fell like a waterfall from his gaping chest.
+Short of turning into a Lich, his body was past any hope of escaping death.

-“Do you think it’s over now?”“A Necromancer with no minions is as good as bare-handed, wouldn’t you say?”“I’ll tell you now why I’ve been listening to your nonsense this whole time.”
+“I’ll tell you now why I’ve been listening to your nonsense this whole time.”

-The bones strewn across the battlefield began to stir.The vengeful aura of fallen wraiths gathered into one and whipped up a gray whirlwind.A curse-array, amplifying the negative dimension’s power as it grew ever denser, layered itself over the top, and an overwhelming death-energy surged up, enough to send a chill through even a Hunter who had reached the ultimate height of magic.
+The bones strewn across the battlefield began to stir.
+The vengeful auras of fallen wraiths gathered as one and whipped up a gray whirlwind.
+As a curse-array amplifying the thickened power of the negative dimension layered itself over the storm, an overwhelming death-energy surged up, enough to chill even a Hunter who had mastered magic to its ultimate height.

-“A Transcendence Technique, with your soul for collateral.”
+“A Transcendence Technique with your soul for collateral.”

-A chill ran down Dmitri’s spine at the final gambit Yujin had thrown down.Watching the gray whirlwind roar upward, he felt his breath catch in his throat.It was an unease that set the fine hairs on his body on end.This was, truly, a power that could shake the order of the world itself.
+The final gambit Yujin had thrown down sent a chill down Dmitri’s spine.
+As he watched the gray whirlwind roar upward, his breath snagged in his throat, an unease standing every fine hair on his body on end.
+This, truly, was a power that could shake the very order of the world.

 Aura alone won’t answer this.
 Then I’ve no choice but to ready the strongest magic of my own.